giovdk21/deployii/README.md

 - command to fetch (clone) / update from git
 - command to self update DeploYii
 - codeception related commands
-- commands to set files and folders permissions
 - other CI related commands
 - JS and CSS minification and concatenation
 - build execution log